Zai-52/pay-52/README.md

 - **Technology**: React Native
 - **Purpose**: To build and learn mobile UI development with React Native.

-## Learning Source

-This project is based on the examples and lessons provided in the "Rockstar Developer 2025" book.
-It's a hands-on way for me to apply what I'm learning and build practical skills.

 ## How to Run

 1. Clone the repository.